Hell's Lovers Motorcycle Club

 The Hell's Lovers Motorcycle Club (HLMC), is a multi-ethnic outlaw motorcycle club founded in Chicago in 1967.
 The Hell's Lovers are active in various U.S. states.
 The club's motto is, "Death is my sidekick and the highway is my home."
 A "0%" diamond is worn in place of the traditional "1%" which all outlaw organizations use to separate themselves from the other 99% of law abiding motorcycle riders.

 History

 One of the first integrated biker clubs in Chicago, the Hell's Lovers were founded in 1967 by Frank "Claim-Jumper" Rios, a Mexican-American from the city's West Side, after he was denied membership in another motorcycle club.

 Rios died at the age of 62 from cardiac arrest attributed to complications from diabetes on December 28, 2009 in Milwaukee, where he moved from Chicago in 1997.

 Insignia

 Members of the Hell's Lovers wear jackets with patches and rocker panels.

 Membership and organization

-The Hell's Lovers claim a membership of over 1,500, with chapters located in various U.S. states, including Illinois, Tennessee, Colorado, Texas, Georgia and Maryland.
-The Wisconsin Department of Justice describes the Hell's Lovers as a structured group with a "military style organization".
+The Hell's Lovers claim a membership of over 1,500, with chapters located in various U.S. states, including Illinois, Tennessee, Colorado, Kansas, Texas, Georgia and Maryland.
+Current Supreme leader is Amir Johnson The Wisconsin Department of Justice describes the Hell's Lovers as a structured group with a "military style organization".